rnowling/rnowling.github.io/research.md

 ## Sequencing for Regulatory Genomics
 In addition to genes, genomes contain regulatory elements that are involved in the mechanical process of gene expression.
 Regulatory elements can be divided into [*trans*](https://en.wikipedia.org/wiki/Trans-regulatory_element)- and [*cis*](https://en.wikipedia.org/wiki/Cis-regulatory_element)-acting categories.
 So-called DNA enrichment assays such as ChIP-Seq, ATAC-Seq, STARR-Seq, and FAIRE-Seq allow us to identify and characterize the activity of *cis*-regulatory elements such as promoters and enhancers.

-My lab works on regulatory genomics from two angles.
-First, we are collaborate with biologists on several projects to analyze DNA enrichment assay data to annotate and characterize *cis*-regulatory elements in particular organisms.
-Secondly, we are applying new machine learning methods to create more sensitive and specific peak calling (filtering) techniques for DNA enrichment assay data.
+We collaborate with biologists on projects to process and analyze DNA enrichment assay data to annotate and characterize *cis*-regulatory elements in particular organisms.

 **Papers:**